 The Latest in Marketing, Public Relations, and Brand Storytelling

-R. Michael Brown’s portfolio shows examples of content that was created by Mike as part of his integrated marketing, communication, and public relations plans and campaigns.
-We specialize in the following market spaces: Tech, Healthcare, Science, Environment, Real Estate and Builders, Architecture and Construction, Government and Public Policy, and Nonprofits.
+R. Michael Brown’s portfolio shows examples of content that was created, hands-on by Mike, as part of his integrated marketing, communication, and public relations plans and campaigns.
+Depending on the topic and audience, writing and multimedia are strategically developed for short or long form content.
+We specialize in the following market spaces:

-One of our specialties is creating brand feature stories (in all media – print, web, video) about products or brands.
+One of our specialties is creating brand feature stories (in all media – web, video, print) about products or brands.
 It’s called “Brand Storytelling.”
 Some of these stories are included here along with other types of marketing, public relations, and advertising campaigns.

 Everyday Heroes and Leaders Using Motorola Technology

 A few years before the shock of 9/11 in 2001, R. Michael Brown wrote and produced this 90 sec. spot that was the essence of what the Motorola Business & Government Division did for the marketplace.
 It was video recorded around the world for other projects and post-produced in-house at the studio his team and he built at Motorola in Sunrise, Florida.
 The brand video was shown at the Motorola Board of Directors meeting, sales presentations around the world, customer briefing centers, employee town halls, Motorola Museum, civic groups and government presentations – and received a standing ovation everywhere it played.

 Your Organization Doesn’t Have to Beg for News Coverage – You Can Create & Distribute Your Own